Updated: Feb 23

-Games could now be fully voice acted, could utilize detailed cut scenes and high-quality surround sound music and audio.
+Fully voice acted games became the norm, as were those that utilized detailed cut scenes and high-quality surround sound music and audio.
 What’s more, in-game environments could be far more detailed and realistic, not to mention fully three dimensional.
 This allowed for a level of immersion beyond what had typically been possible.
 The 2000s birthed several particularly noteworthy examples, including;

 Vampire: The Masquerade - Bloodlines

 We started to see stand out titles that combined fantastic gameplay with artful storytelling.
 Some of these games had background lore as rich as Tolkien’s Lord of the Rings.
 Vampire: The Masquerade - Bloodlines drew heavily from its ‘World of Darkness’ pen and paper RPG origins.
 Developer Troika Games combined this lore with a dark neo-gothic atmosphere and some of the most in-depth characterization in the video game medium.
 For those who have played VTMB, I’ll simply say “Janette and Therese Voreman”.
 You know what I’m talking about.
 It also has some of the best dialogue to be found in any video game, and the most impeccably well-spoken Vampire I have heard in any medium.